 There are several international gateways in the New York City and Philadelphia metropolitan areas, including Newark Liberty International Airport (EWR) in Newark, New Jersey.

-Arriving at Newark Liberty International Airport, NJ (RECOMMENDED)
+Arriving at Newark Liberty International Airport, NJ (HIGHLY RECOMMENDED)

-The Center for Global Engagement STRONGLY RECOMMENDS that students use Newark Liberty International Airport (EWR).
+The A. Family Center for Global Engagement STRONGLY RECOMMENDS that students use Newark Liberty International Airport (EWR).

 - This airport may be listed by your airline as “New York/Newark,” but you will be landing in Newark, New Jersey.